 Bananas are deliciously sweet and many animals love them.
 Dogs are no exception.

-Dogs can eat bananas without coming to any harm, but remember that the sweet taste is a reminder of how sugary they are.
+Dogs can eat bananas without issue, but remember that the sweet taste is a reminder of how sugary they are.

 Can dogs have blueberries?

-Blueberries are safe for dogs to eat fresh or frozen.
-They are also high in anti-oxidants which help to fight free radicals.
+Blueberries are safe for dogs to eat either fresh or frozen.
+They are high in antioxidants which help to fight free radicals.

-Free radicals are substances which can damage your dog’s cells and may be implicated in the development of cancer.
-This means that blueberries are often recommended as a treat for dogs of all breeds
+Free radicals are substances that cause damage to cells and may be implicated in the development of cancer.
+This means that blueberries are often recommended as a treat for dogs of all breeds.

 Can dogs eat cranberries?